RamenG0D/bcell/README.md

 Yep, its pretty much the same thing but as a `proc-macro`!
 It mostly works just because of the principal that `proc-macro`s are basically magic, they are programs which insert code and run as a whole program, so they can kinda do whatever they want.

-I have no idea if this is defined behaviour or not, but another option which might be far more defined, would be using `env` vars to create a counter state and return a value.
+I have no idea if this is defined behaviour or not, but another option which is far more defined, would be using `env` vars to create a counter state and return the `env var`s value.

+Env vars are platform dependant though, so instead we could simply create a `file`, open it, then increment an integer inside.
+This is probably the most stable method as wont have problems across files, projects, etc. and would be available on any system that could compile rust projects anyways.

 ## documentation